Everything you need to know about July rail walkouts

 In the national rail disputes, the biggest union, the RMT, and Aslef, representing train drivers, say many of their members have not had a pay rise for four years.
 They are demanding decent, no-strings increases that take into account the high level of inflation.
 The unions are prepared to discuss reforms, but these must be negotiated separately with commensurate boosts to pay.

 Caught in the middle: the long-suffering passenger.
-Since June 2022, national rail strikes have caused problems for tens of millions of train passengers.
+Since June 2022, national rail strikes and other forms of industrial action have scuppered the travel plans of tens of millions of train passengers.
 Stoppages have been called frequently, causing massive disruption and making advance travel planning difficult.

 Transport for Wales and ScotRail are not involved and will run normal services, but some of the affected operators usually run trains in Wales and Scotland.